Infidelity is a major life trauma

 An affair doesn’t have to be the end

 It’s not easy work, but many couples find a way to forgive, move forward, and create a new, loving, and committed relationship.
-I’m here to help both of you navigate this difficult path.
+If you are willing to choose that difficult path, I’m here to help.

 Related Articles